lucapasquale/botchini/README.md

 ## Slash Commands

+ - Common
     - `/info` : Bot status with uptime, memory usage and more
+ - Twitch
     - `/stream <stream_code>` : Information about a Twitch channel
     - `/follow <stream_code>` : Follow a channel and get notified when it starts streaming
     - `/unfollow <stream_code>` : Stops following a channel
     - `/following` : Lists all channels currently followed on the server
+ - Voice
+    - `/play <url or term>` : Adds song to queue, and starts playing on current voice channel.
+Can receive a youtube url or a term to be searched
+    - `/pause` : Pauses current song
+    - `/resume` : Resumes paused song
+    - `/skip` : Starts playing the next song
+    - `/stop` : Stop playing and clears the queue

 ## Installation